 Victorian mourning jewellery was almost always black or featured black – symbolising darkness and death.
 Jet was the most popular material, but onyx, black enamel, dark tortoiseshell, French jet (moulded glass), pearls and bog oak were also popular.
 White enamel was used in jewellery to remember children or unmarried women.

-Ornate styles, like this Art Deco sapphire and diamond platinum pendant, were also popular.
+Ornate styles, like this mid-century old cut diamond and onyx pendant, were also popular.